Power Pop Bands

 “So like, give me an example of some power pop bands”.

 There is no “silver bullet” answer to this question (so put away the hand gun and the Percocets).
 To crystallize my thoughts, I thought I’d create a page that I can refer folks to when they ask the question.
 So, here goes.

 Power pop is melodic, guitar driven music boiled down to its most basic and appealing parts.
 It’s all hook and no fat.

 Additionally, powerpop songs often feature ringing or chiming guitars, pleasing harmonies, short or no solos – and they quite often time in at 3 1/2 minutes or less.

 Power pop music has elements of rockabilly, pop, Mersey beat, doo-wop, and bubblegum, but it only really started to jell as its own genre in the late ‘70’s.
-Still, the power pop sound is rooted in bands such as Badfinger, The Byrds, Beatles, Beach Boys, The Move and perhaps most profoundly, The Who.
+Still, the power pop sound is rooted in artists such as Badfinger, The Byrds, Beatles, Beach Boys, The Move and perhaps most profoundly, The Who.

 Early Power Pop Bands

-While there are varying opinions on the matter, many would cite Cleveland’s The Raspberries as one of the first real power pop bands of significance.
+While there are varying opinions on the matter, many would cite Cleveland’s The Raspberries as one of the first real power pop artists of significance.
 Their classic radio-friendly single, “Go All The Way”, made The Raspberries the first power pop band to get significant airplay as well as the attention of the mainstream music listener.